Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 Only after their CEO called after a few days to confirm someone was working on it, did the developer go back to checking the issue.
 Unfortunelty, once again it was hanging without update from our side.
 After 10 days of what we can imagine unhappy client, and on the last day of the week just before the weekend, was the issue properly escalated by the developer.

-The escalation was simple, an email to lead developers stating the client has a problem for the last 10 days and they are starting to become impatient.
+The escalation was simple, an email to the lead developers stating the client has a problem for the last 10 days and they are starting to become impatient.

 Two hours later the lead developers found the cause, and the issue was solved on production.